PacificBiosciences/PacBioFileFormats/DataSet.rst

 3.1 XML Representation
 ----------------------

-The canonical representation of a DataSet is an XML file that contains contains a single DataSet element with four major sections, one mandatory and three optional:
+The canonical representation of a DataSet is an XML file that contains a single DataSet element with four major sections, one mandatory and three optional: